ibm-cloud-docs/netezza/security/awsiam-docs.md

 ## AWS IAM `nziamops` user
 An AWS IAM ops user (`nziamops`) is created in the NzSAAS AWS account if Cyclops is configured to authenticate by using `nziamops` user.
 The `nziamops` user executes AWS APIs to fetch IAM user details like the access key ID and MFA device during the authentication process.
 Your AWS account must provide cross-account access to the `nziamops` user in the NzSAAS account to execute the API calls on the Netezza IAM users by manually defining the IAM role and setting trust relationship between the AWS accounts.

-Follow the manual instructions for setting up an AWS IAM role `NzCrossAccountRole` and trust relationship.
-Configure the IAM role and user group in the AWS account when authenticating by using the `nziamops` user.
+Follow the manual instructions to set up an AWS IAM role (`NzCrossAccountRole`) and trust relationship.
+Configure the IAM role and user group in the AWS account during the authentication by using `nziamops` user.
 {: shortdesc}

 ### IAM role `NzCrossAccountRole` and trust relationship